GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 {% capture text %}Note:
 Installing OpenRefine on your own Windows computer may require two things:
 - A JAVA install
 - Moving the OpenRefine program folder to `C:\program files`.
-You may need administrator privileges to do this.
+You may need administrator privileges to do this.{% endcapture %}
-{% endcapture %}
 {% include alert.md text=text color=secondary %}

 ### Windows